HMCS Rainbow (1891): Royal Navy

 Rainbow was ordered as part of the Naval Defence Act of 1889.
 The vessel's keel was laid down by Palmers at Hebburn-On-Tyne in England on 30 December 1889.
 The cruiser was launched on 25 March 1891 and entered service in 1892, completing in January 1893.

 Rainbow served on the China Station in Hong Kong from 1895 to 1898 and in Malta from 1898 to 1899.
 She had an operating cost that was deemed excessive and between 1900 and 1909, saw very little service.
 Most of her operations at this time were closer to England.
 On 17 December 1901 she was commissioned at Devonport by Captain Thomas Young Greet for service in the cruiser squadron as an additional ship in home waters.
 She arrived back at Devonport from a tour of the Mediterranean with the squadron in April 1902, and took part in the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII.
 Captain Charles Delabere Granville was appointed in command on 20 August 1902, and visited Souda Bay, Crete, with other ships of the squadron for combined manoeuvres the following month.
-In October 1902 she was ordered back to Devonport for a refit, and late that year she was again back for temporary service in the Mediterranean to protect British interests in Morocco.
+In October 1902 she was ordered back to Devonport for a refit, and late that year she was again back for temporary service in the Mediterranean to protect British interests in Morocco, subsequently visiting Las Palmas in early February 1903.
 During the following years, she saw a severe reduction in fleet support due to her high operating cost, resulting in only minor modernization.
 Her crew rotation at this time was used as a training cycle.
 In 1904, the cruiser was restricted to harbour duty.
 In early 1909, the Admiralty ordered her decommissioned and placed on the inactive list.